 China Dominates the Asia-Pacific Fertilizers Market

 In 2017, the International Plant Nutrition Institute (IPNI) of China conducted a Controlled-Release Urea (CRU) fertilizer application program in Hubei province in Central China.
 It has been proved that the consistent use of CRU fertilizer helps in improving the yield and profitability of major crops, such as rice and eggplant.
-These research studies can create awareness to the farmers and thus may increase the consumption of fertilizers in the country.
+These research studies can create awareness among farmers, which may increase the consumption of fertilizers in the country.

 To understand geography trends, Download Sample Report

-The Asia-Pacific fertilizers market is highly fragmented with the top five market players cornering very minimal share in the market.
-The development of regional markets and increasing shares of local players in the foreign direct investment are the major factors promoting the fragmented nature of the market.
-Some of the players operating in the market are Yara International, Sinofert Holdings Ltd, Groupe OCP, Pt Petrokimia Gresik and China Blue Chemical Ltd,
+The Asia-Pacific fertilizers market is highly fragmented, with the top five market players cornering a very minimal share in the market.
+The development of regional markets and increasing shares of local players in foreign direct investments are the major factors promoting the fragmented nature of the market.
+Some of the players operating in the market are Yara International, Sinofert Holdings Ltd, Groupe OCP, Pt Petrokimia Gresik, and China Blue Chemical Ltd.

-In January 2018, Yara International ASA has completed its acquisition of Tata Chemicals' urea business in India, marking a significant step forward for its growth ambitions in India.
-The acquired plant has an annual production of about 0.7 million tons ammonia and 1.2 million tons urea.
-With this acquisition Yara expanded its production capacity to cater the rising demand.
+In January 2018, Yara International ASA completed its acquisition of Tata Chemicals' urea business in India, marking a significant step forward for its growth ambitions in India.
+The acquired plant has an annual production of about 0.7 million metric ton of ammonia and 1.2 million metric ton of urea.
+With this acquisition, Yara expanded its production capacity to cater to the rising demand.

 Table of Contents